kant/extract-features-for-ml-model-from-unstructured-data/README.md

 Get Watson NLU service credentials:

 * On your IBM Cloud Dashboard, click on Watson NLU service instance.
-On the left hand navigation bar click Service Credentials
+On the left hand navigation bar click `Service Credentials`
-* If you see View Credentials under Service Credentials then click on the down arrow mark beside View Credentials.
+* If you see `View Credentials` under `Service Credentials` then click on the down arrow mark beside `View Credentials`.
 Make of note of the credentials.
-* If you do not see View Credentials, then click New Credential to create new credentials and make a note of new credentials.
+* If you do not see `View Credentials`, then click `New Credential` to create new credentials and make a note of new credentials.

 Select the cell below `2.1 Add your service credentials from IBM Cloud` for the Watson services section in the notebook to update username and password for Watson NLU.